 Fall Quarter we’ll explore histories of science and art, using texts -- The People’s History of Science and The Invention of Art -- that question conventional accounts, including the dominant culture’s biased assumption that scientific thinking is largely a Euro-American enterprise.
 Part of our work in fall will involve learning how First Peoples gained scientific knowledge and developed technological innovations through trial-and-error in many cases, well before Europeans .
 Students will learn skills for contributing to, and learning from, seminars, lectures, and trial-and-error in labs, field work and the studio.
 Through weekly labs and studio sessions, students will learn introductory skills and knowledge of fresh water ecology and introductory drawing instruction.
 No prior experience in any of these disciplines is necessary!

 Building on the knowledge and skills gained in fall quarter, students will learn how to read scientific articles, use their drawing skills to explore intaglio printmaking (etching and engraving).
 They’ll learn stream ecology through small group projects and experience the challenges and rewards of collaborative, interdisciplinary research through a major project incorporating scientific and artistic modes of demonstration in winter quarter.
 Although central themes of the program will remain, student learning will be deepened by putting theory into practice in the studio, field, and lab.
 The focus will be on developing skills and practice in the scientific and creative process, from observations to communication.

-visual arts and art history.
+This offering will prepare you for careers and advanced study in: visual arts and art history.
 This program is not intended as a prerequisite for upper-division science programs, but will prepare students for further study in natural sciences.

 First winter class meeting: Tuesday, January 10th at 9am (Lab II 2209)